 The procedure for a Reno tooth extraction is fairly simple and most often routine from patient to patient.

-The dentist or oral surgeon will first expose your tooth and bone with a small incision in your gums.
+Your Reno family dentist or oral surgeon will first expose your tooth and bone with a small incision in your gums.

 Your dentist will assess the easiest way to access the tooth, which may include removing bone in the way or removing the tooth in sections.